 Sanofi is a global pharmaceutical company engaged in the research, development, manufacture, and marketing of healthcare products.
 Sanofi is committed to conducting its business ethically and in compliance with all applicable laws, regulations, guidelines, and policies.
 In keeping with that commitment, Sanofi and its United States affiliate Sanofi Pasteur Inc. (the “Company”) have implemented a compliance program that governs its U.S. operations (“Compliance Program”); this document describes that Compliance Program.

-Sanofi, formed in 2004 following the acquisition of Aventis SA by Sanofi-Synthelabo SA, conducts certain business in the US through the Company.
-The Compliance Program for Sanofi is global, regional and country-specific in scope and continues to improve.
+Sanofi, formed in 2004 following the acquisition of Aventis SA by Sanofi-Synthelabo SA, conducts certain business in the US through Sanofi US.
+The integration, development, and refinement of the Compliance Program for Sanofi US started in late 2004; the Compliance Program continues to improve.

 Mission of the Compliance Program